robvanuden/web/source/getting-started.md

 ## Tool Orchestration

-Many of the tasks provided are just wrappers around conventional command line tools.
-They are all shipped inside the `Nuke.Common.Tools` namespace.
+Many of the tasks provided are simple wrappers around conventional command line tools.
+They implement a rich interface and are located in the `Nuke.Common.Tools` namespace.
 Note that the required dependencies are not automatically added.
 For instance, to use the `InspectCodeTasks` you need to add a package reference to `JetBrains.ReSharper.CommandLineTools`.
 Package references are handled the same way as for any other of your projects.

 When executing a task, the logger will print the exact tool path and arguments, so that you can easily reproduce the invocation.
 Note that the message is logged as _information_.
 For `InspectCodeTasks` this would be: